Jacob Schueler: Career

 He arrived in Denver, Colorado as one of the Pikes Peakers in 1861.
 He soon went to serve in the American Civil War and returned.
+During his war service, as a Bugler with the 3rd Colorado Volunteers, Schueler was present at the Sand Creek Massacre where he personally witnessed one of its atrocities of two very small children being killed simultaneously, which traumatized him the rest of his life.
 In 1862, he partnered with Adolph Schinner, a fellow German immigrant, establishing one of Denver's oldest confectionary/bakery.
 He continued to run this business until 1875.

 In 1873, he teamed with fellow German immigrant Adolph Coors, investing $18,000 to Coors $2000, to start the Golden Brewery (initially operating as Schueler & Coors), now known as Coors Brewery, at Golden, Colorado.
 In 1880, Coors had made enough money to repay his partner's interest, and Schueler sold out to him.
+Schueler then went into business making soda under his own name, remaining well connected with and popular in Golden in supplying (and cornering with the willing community) its soda market there.
+In 1887-1888 Schueler reconnected with Coors in having Coors' Colorado Glass Works in Golden manufacture his bottles, after which the glass plant ceased operation and Schueler left the soda business.
 In 1889, Schueler went into business with Morris Stackder in Aspen, building the Schueler-Stackder Concentrating mill.
 In 1897, Schueler became famous for Rocky Mountain spring water in his own right, running the Ute Chief Mineral Springs bottling works at Manitou Springs, Colorado by the early 20th Century.
 After a great fire that burnt the bottling plant, the business was never the same.
 He continued to work for this company until his death.